Toilet Wax Ring-How it Works, Sizes, Leaks, Replacement

 3. Sewer smell in the bathroom

 Do you see the water at the bottom of the toilet bowl?
-It acts as a barrier for the sewer gases and that is why you should always make sure the bowl has sufficient water.
-A small opening between the wax ring and the toilet is enough to let out a really bad smell in in your bathroom.
+It acts as a barrier for the sewer gases, and that is why you should always make sure the bowl has sufficient water.
+A small opening between the wax ring and the toilet is enough to let out a bad smell in your bathroom.

 4. A wobbly toilet

-A wobbly/rocking toilet is caused by several factors mostly a broken toilet flange or loose toilet bolts.
-Each time the toilet wobbles it compromises the integrity of the wax ring.
-If the toilet wobbles for a long time it will finally break the wax ring seal resulting in a leaking toilet.
+A wobbly/rocking toilet is caused by several factors, mostly a broken flange or loose toilet bolts.
+Each time the toilet wobbles, it compromises the integrity of the wax ring.
+If the toilet wobbles for a long time, it will finally break the wax ring seal resulting in a leaking toilet.

 If the toilet flange is broken, it will need to be replaced.
 Replacing a toilet flange means removing the toilet first.
-Every time you remove the toilet you must replace the wax ring too.
+You must replace the wax ring every time you remove the toilet.
 Wax rings cannot be reused.

 Another thing that can make you replace your toilet wax ring is when you are replacing the entire toilet or just the toilet bowl.
-Even if the wax ring was in perfect working condition, it will need to be replaced.
+Even if the wax ring were in perfect working condition, it would need to be replaced.

 Toilet Wax Ring Alternatives

-For a long time, wax rings were the only seals used to install toilets.
-Over the last couple of years however, a toilet wax ring alternative has been developed.
+Wax rings were the only seals used to install toilets for a long time.
+Over the last couple of years, however, a toilet wax ring alternative has been developed.
 This is the rubber gasket seal.

 “But what is wrong with a wax ring?
 It has been working for all that time.
 Why change it then”?
 One may ask.